Data Sources and Methods for the Changes in Wildlife Species Disappearance Risks Indicator

 3.4 Data completeness

-Data cover only the suite of wildlife species that have been reassessed and have sufficient data to be assessed.
+Data cover only the suite of wildlife species that have been reassessed by the Committee and are not Data deficient for one or both of the latest two assessments.

 3.5 Data timeliness